 You don’t need a “Back to the Future” DeLorean to visit Washtenaw County’s past.
 Any car, or even just a smartphone, will do.
-Yes, Washtenaw County’s Office of Community & Economic Development recently began translating heritage tours into “story maps” via an app called Vamonde.
+Yes, Washtenaw County’s Office of Community & Economic Development recently began translating heritage tours into “Story Maps” created using Arc GIS, and through the Vamonde app, using Google Maps to guide you on a historic architecture tour.
 “It’s this exciting thing we found last year, where we can share historic information but also connect you directly to Google maps,” said historic preservation specialist Melinda Schmidt. “…That gets to the heart of what we’re trying to get at with almost all of our tours: to encourage people to drive around and explore the more rural parts of the county.”
 This applies to long-established local heritage tours like the Historic Barns tour; a Greek Revival Architecture tour; a German Heritage tour; and the Esek Pray Trail.
 (Generally, the spots highlighted on these tours are private property, so visitors must settle for looking at them from the road.)

 Other tours, meanwhile – which may highlight places where few of the original structures remain (Willow Run, as well as Heritage Foodways) – are best experienced virtually, via the app.
 “When it comes to the Willow Run tour and the Foodways tour, our aim was educational,” said Schmidt.
 “They’re geared toward school groups, so kids and teens can connect, in a tangible way, to the history around them.”